jkingportfolio/CI_PP2_Connect4/README.md

 ### User Requirements and Expectations

-- A great game with a high level of interactivness to pass time and have fun with friends.
+- A great game with a high level of interactiveness to pass time and have fun with friends.
 - Links and website functions to act as expected.
 - Notifications to provide feedback as to the current state of play.
 - Simple "to the point" content that a user can quickly digest.